Trading Glass

 Handle Drawdowns Like a Business, Not a Crisis

-• Revisit journal + rules
+• Revisit journal + rules before the next trade

-Think like a poker pro: Even the best players lose hands—but the long-term edge plays out when they bet well.
+Think like a poker pro: even the best players lose hands — but the long-term edge plays out when they bet well.

 Build Toward Freedom and Scale